dcmi/dc-srap/profile/srap_proposal_20210108.md

 Creator is a person or group which produces a scholarly resource.

-Affiliation[b] is an organization to which the creator of the scholarly resource is affiliated or was affiliated when the resource was created.
+Affiliation is an organization to which the creator of the scholarly resource is affiliated or was affiliated when the resource was created.

 Editor is a person or group who prepares a scholarly resource for publication that is not primarily their own, such as by clarifying text, adding introductory or other critical matter, or technically leading an editorial staff.